whyayen/Simulate-Air-Cleaner-and-using-AWS-IoT/README.md

         ]
     }

 7.9.
-Copy the [**deviceON.js**](https://github.com/ecloudvalley/Simulate-Air-Cleaner-and-using-AWS-IoT/blob/master/deviceON.js) code and paste it to the Lambda code field, then save.
+After creating the lambda function, copy the [**deviceON.js**](https://github.com/ecloudvalley/Simulate-Air-Cleaner-and-using-AWS-IoT/blob/master/deviceON.js) code and paste it to the Lambda code field, then save.

 7.10.
-Remember to change your endpoint and click save.
+Remember to change your endpoint the same as Broker address in MQTT.fx and click save.

 ![15.png](/images/15.png)

 7.11.
-Back to Rule creation page, click reload and select **OpenDevice**, then click **Add action**.
+Back to Rule creation page, click refresh and select **OpenDevice**, then click **Add action**.

 7.12.
 Now Back to your IoT thing, click your thing, and click **Shadow**.